saulpierotti/markdown_notebook/DRD.md

 * Peripheral blood mononuclear cells (PBMCs) are a vast range of immune cells
 	* They include mainly linfocytes and monocites
 * In another paper the prof observed that semi-supercentenarians and their offspring have a decreased PBMC epigenetic age
+* It is notable that Infinium arrays are not able to distinguish methylation (5mC) from hydroxymethylation (5hmC)
+	* It would be useful to develop a new assay able to distinguish them

 # Statistical inference
 * We do not know the level of population variability from which we draw samples